 Watch Foodie Sisters, Benedetta and Valeria, sipping and talking about Spritz at one of their favorite rooftop bars in Rome.

-A little bit of history: The term “spritz” comes from the German verb “spritzen” which means to “splash”.
+The term “spritz” comes from the German verb “spritzen” which means to “splash”.
 During World War II Austrian troops descended into Northeastern Italy.
-They were not particularly fond of the local wine, so they took on the practice to add a dash of water to the glass to make the wine more suitable for their palates.
+They were not particularly fond of the local wine, so they began to add a dash of water to the glass to make the wine more suitable for their palates.

-Today this delicious blend of bubbles & bitters has taken on a totally different meaning.
-The iconic bitter used to blend with the bubbles is Aperol.
-Aperol is an Italian liquor made with bitter oranges, rhubarb, roots, herbs and another 30 secret ingredients (the original recipe has never been modified).
+Over time the original spritz developed into the delicious blend of bubbles and bitters we know today.
+The first and most common version of the spritz is made with Aperol, an Italian liquor made with bitter oranges, rhubarb, roots, herbs and another 30 secret ingredients (the original recipe has never been modified).
 It was invented in 1919 by the Barbieri brothers in the city of Padua as a “tonic for active men” (it only has 11% alcohol content).

-In the 1950’s this bitter drink met the bubble and Spritz came to life!
+In the 1950s Aperol began to be used in the preparation of Spritz and the rest is history!
 In 2000 the Campari Group purchased Aperol (after solemnly promising not to make any changes to the original recipe) and launched it internationally.

-Remember, spritz is a pre-dinner drink.
-It has a low content alcohol which is ideal to set the stage for whatever plans you have for the evening.
+Remember, Spritz is a pre-dinner drink.
+It is lightly alcoholic and prepares you for what the rest of the evening may bring.
 It is the perfect drink to end the day and welcome the night!